Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Preliminaries

 \begin{defn} Let $L$ be a nef class, the null locus of $L$ is defined by

 where the union is taken over all subvarieties $V \subset X$ such that $L^{\dim V} \cdot [V]=0$. \end{defn}

 The augmented base locus is closely related to the null locus.

 \begin{lem} [see \cite{nakamayeNullLocus, elmnp09restrictedvolume, tosattiNullLocus}] Let $X$ be a smooth projective variety (or in the analytic setting, a compact K\"ahler manifold) of dimension $n$.
-When $L$ is nef, we have that In particular, $\Null(L)$ is proper when $L$ is big. \end{lem}
+For a nef class $L$ on $X$, we have that In particular, $\Null(L)$ is proper when $L$ is big. \end{lem}